-- Fill in husband’s details and choose “Registration of Marriage Certificate”.
+- Fill in the husband’s details and choose “Registration of Marriage Certificate”.

-- Fill in Marriage Certificate form and choose date of appointment.
+- Fill in the Marriage Certificate form and choose the date of appointment.

 - Click “Submit Application”.

-- You will be allotted a temporary number that will be found printed on the acknowledgement slip and application form is done.
+- You will be allotted a temporary number that will be found printed on the acknowledgment slip and the application form is done.

-- Take a printout of acknowledgement slip as well.
+- Take a printout of the acknowledgment slip as well.

-In case of Hindu Marriage Act, you will get an appointment within 15 days of the online registration, but in case of Special Marriage Act, it may take up to 60 days.
+In the case of the Hindu Marriage Act, you will get an appointment within 15 days of the online registration, but in the case of the Special Marriage Act, it may take up to 60 days.

 ‘Tatkal’ Marriage Certificate